Last updated on March 28th, 2026

 Mexico City possesses one of the highest concentrations of museums in the world, making it hard to choose which one to stop by first.

-The curvy and shiny Museo Soumaya is a nonprofit museum that holds a variety of exhibitions, from Mesoamerican prehispanic art, Mexican artists, European painters, and sculptors, such as a variety of beautiful pieces by Rodin.
+The curvy and shiny Museo Soumaya is a nonprofit museum that holds a variety of exhibitions, from Mesoamerican prehispanic art, Mexican artists, European painters, and sculptors, as well as a variety of beautiful pieces by Rodin.

-Without a doubt visiting Museo Soumaya is one of the best free things to do in Mexico City for first-time visitors and one of the top things to do in Polanco.
+Visiting Museo Soumaya is one of the best free things to do in Mexico City, and one you should really take advantage of!

 See the beautiful House of Tiles (Casa de los Azulejos)

-While exploring the Historic Center of Mexico City make sure to not miss the beautiful House of Tiles, an 18th-century Baroque palace with distinctive white and blue tiles, that will make you think you made it to Portugal.
+While exploring the Historic Center of Mexico City, make sure not to miss the beautiful House of Tiles, an 18th-century Baroque palace with distinctive white and blue tiles, which will make you think you traveled to Portugal.

-Nowadays this gorgeous building houses a popular Mexican restaurant chain, Sanborns, but back in the day it was the private residence of Counts of Valley of Orizaba.
+Nowadays, this gorgeous building houses a popular Mexican restaurant chain, Sanborns, but back in the day, it was the private residence of the Counts of the Valley of Orizaba.

-As soon as you walk up the stairs to the lobby of this beautiful art-nouveau-style hotel you will be welcomed by this intricate and colorful ceiling with more than twenty thousand colorful glass pieces.
+As soon as you walk up the stairs to the lobby of this beautiful art-nouveau-style hotel, you’ll be welcomed by this intricate and colorful ceiling with more than twenty thousand colorful glass pieces.

-The ceiling was designed and built in France and brought to Mexico in 1906 to decorate the ceiling of what back then used to be the biggest department store in Latin America.
+It was designed and built in France and brought to Mexico in 1906 to decorate the ceiling of what, back then, used to be the biggest department store in Latin America.

-Nowadays the building is home to the elegant Gran Hotel, and while spending a night in this high-end hotel would be worth the splurge, visiting the lobby and admiring the stained glass ceiling and the art-nouveau style of the hotel is a completely free thing to do in Mexico City.
+Nowadays, the building is home to the elegant Gran Hotel, and while spending a night in this high-end hotel would be worth the splurge, visiting the lobby and admiring the stained glass ceiling and the Art Nouveau style is a completely free thing to do in Mexico City.

-Mexico City is a place that is easy to come back to over and over, so it’s good to cover the basics on your first trip, so you can then move on to peeling other layers of the buzzing Mexican capital.
+Mexico City is a place that’s easy to come back to over and over, so it’s good to cover the basics on your first trip, so you can then move on to peeling other layers of the buzzing Mexican capital.